Loading figure…

 Catherine Cortez Masto does not support repealing the Affordable Care Act and advocates for improvements to the healthcare system.
 She has co-sponsored legislation aimed at stabilizing the health insurance marketplace.

-Catherine Cortez Masto advocates for expanding ballot access and has sponsored legislation to make voting easier, including proposals for an election holiday and measures to combat the effects of Citizens United.
+Catherine Cortez Masto advocates for expanding ballot access and has sponsored legislation aimed at making voting easier, including proposals for an election holiday and measures to combat the effects of Citizens United on democracy.

-Catherine Cortez Masto advocates for expanding ballot access and has sponsored legislation to make voting easier, including proposals for an election holiday and measures to combat the effects of Citizens United.
+Catherine Cortez Masto advocates for expanding ballot access and has sponsored legislation aimed at making voting easier, including proposals for an election holiday and measures to combat the effects of Citizens United on democracy.

-Position extraction pending on 7 issues: Foreign Aid, Taxes, Education, School Curriculum, Trade, Criminal Justice, Tech Regulation.
+Position extraction pending on 13 issues: Foreign Policy, National Security, Economy & Jobs, Taxes, Education, School Curriculum, Trade, Criminal Justice, Tech Regulation, Elections & Campaigns, Public Health, Religion & Public Life, Disaster Response.

 Read twice and referred to the Committee on the Judiciary.

-Why: Sponsoring a bill to protect reproductive rights directly advances the stated position of supporting legal access to abortion.
+Why: Cosponsoring the Let Doctors Provide Reproductive Health Care Act directly advances the stated position of supporting legal access to abortion and reproductive rights.

 Read twice and referred to the Committee on Health, Education, Labor, and Pensions.